About The Photo Enforced Map Database Founded in 2001

 How Do Speed Cameras Work?

 Speed enforcement systems, also known as photo-radar, are triggered when a vehicle exceeding the speed limit by a predetermined amount is observed.
-Like red light cameras, speed cameras generate photographic evidence that gives the date, time and place, and vehicle speed.
+Like red light cameras, speed cameras generate photographic evidence that gives the date, time, place, and vehicle speed.

 Verification

-• make and model of vehicle matches the recorded license plate nunber
+• The make and model of the vehicle match the recorded license plate number

-• appearance of the driver in the images is adequate or that it matches the picture on the drivers license of the vehicle's registered owner.
+• The appearance of the driver in the images is adequate or it matches the picture on the driver's license of the vehicle's registered owner.

 How Is A Ticket Processed?